The Bankrate promise

 Idaho first-time homebuyer loan programs

 The Idaho Housing and Finance Association (known as Idaho Housing) has a suite of conventional, FHA, VA and USDA loans for homebuyers purchasing a single-family home, condominium, townhome or manufactured home.
-In general, you can qualify for loan through the agency if your income is under $110,000 a year (or under $120,000 a year if you’re buying in Blaine County), your credit score is at least 620 and your debt-to-income (DTI) ratio is below 50 percent.
+In general, you can qualify for a loan through the agency if your income is under $150,000 a year, your credit score is at least 620 and your debt-to-income (DTI) ratio is below 50 percent.

 Idaho Housing’s programs for first-time homebuyers include:

 HFA Advantage and HFA Preferred loans

 Freddie Mac HFA Advantage and Fannie Mae HFA Preferred loans allow homebuyers to obtain a competitively priced mortgage through Idaho Housing with as little as 3 percent down.
 There are several loan options based on income level, with different benefits for each:

 - HFA Advantage 50% AMI – For borrowers with income under 50 percent of the area median income (AMI), which is based on county; includes a gift of 1 percent of the loan principal to assist with closing costs or the down payment, and can be combined with other down payment assistance programs; also comes with lower mortgage insurance

 - HFA Advantage 80% AMI – For borrowers with income under 80 percent of the AMI; includes a gift of 0.5 percent of the loan principal, and can be combined with other down payment assistance; also comes with lower mortgage insurance